sharetribe/flex-docs/src/docs/tutorial-branding/add-faq-page/index.md

 published: true
 ---

+// TODO: Remove or replace with Operator Guides?

 One common task, before our newly branded FTW-daily customization is ready to be published, is to add pages that describe the marketplace features more deeply.
 We call them static pages because those pages